zimmerman-team/datapool/README.md

 the front end will include a query builder which makes it possible to visually see the data structures and click on the values you want and if you want to filter or aggregate them (SUM,AVG,MAX,MIN,MED)

+Querys can be saved and shared , and since storage is cheap keeping previous version of queries is a possibility

 The goal is to make it easy to analyze the combined data from different sources.

 data can be private (only to be seen by the user whom uploaded it) or public (available to everyone).